Advertisement

 • 1670.
 At Cologne Cathedral, the choirmaster makes sugar sticks to give to the young singers in the choir, to keep them occupied during the Living Crèche ceremony: the first candy canes.

 • 1679.
-Denis Papin, a French physicist invented the pressure cooker, which he called “Papin’s Digester.”
+Denis Papin, a French physicist invented the pressure cooker, which he called “Papin’s Digester.” (d.
+1712)

+1670: The first candy canes.
 Photo by M. Connors, courtesy of MorgueFile.com.

 • 1719.
-The first potato planted in the United States was planted in Londonderry Common Field, New Hampshire.
+The first potato is planted in the United States was planted in Londonderry Common Field, New Hampshire.

 • 1720.
 Invention of meringue is attributed to a Swiss pastry chef named Gasparini.